MariusArhaug/WishList/README.md

 - DRAFT - For work in progress code
 - DELETE - Removal off code (no additions)

-Commit messages need to follow one of these four tags before additional message i. e:
+Commit messages need to follow one of these four tags before additional message.
 Commit messages also need to be written in present time.

 `FEAT: add new component`